carlaKC/lightning-notes/ldk-trampoline.md

 I think this should be broken up into:
 - Add trampoline `HTLCSource` and the prefactors that come with it
 - Add routing of new payments

+Maurice already had us most of the way for the refactors (ITO splitting it up and breaking into functions).

+Q: What do we need `hops` for in `HTLCSource::TrampolineForward`?